-- are a part of the 17 miles of linear river shoreline planned in the Great River Passage Master Plan (2012) and comprise 5 miles of contiguous regional park land - sit within the Bdote, a culturally and historically significant site of the Dakota Oyate (Nation) - are within a significant ecological area along the Mississippi River for bird migration - provides access to a floodplain forest at the edge of the Mississippi where people can come to recreate and experience nature within the urban context.
+- comprise 5 miles of contiguous regional park land - sit along the 17 mile stretch of the Mississippi within St. Paul. - are within the Bdote, land with cultural and historic significance to the Dakota Oyate (Nation) - are within the Mississippi Flyway which is a major migratory route for birds - provide access to floodplain forest at the edge of the Mississippi where people can come to recreate and experience nature within the urban context.